The essential elements of a phonographic recording system are:

 The following figure illustrates the basic components of a cutterhead, including the main coils and feedback coils (signal return).
 The spirals depicted in the figure are not actual components but simply represent the presence of a magnetic field.

-In addition to the links and the torque tube, elements that perform the mechanical task of transmitting the electromotive force from the drive coils to the stylus, we can note the presence of the heating.
+In addition to the links and the torque tube, elements that perform the mechanical task of transmitting the electromotive force from the drive coils to the stylus, we can also note the presence of the heating of the cutting stylus.

-The heating is a simple circuit that provides direct current, at a certain adjustable and constant intensity, to two copper filaments that are in contact with the engraving stylus.
-The heating of the stylus serves to reduce its friction against the master disc, thus achieving an extremely low background noise.
-However, care must be taken, as too much heat can weaken the stone and hinder proper chip suction.
+This is a simple circuit that provides direct current, at a certain adjustable and constant intensity, to a copper filament that is "wrapped" around the top of the cutting stylus.
+Its function is to heat it, reduce the friction during cutting, and consequently also the background noise (which in this case is called hiss noise).
+However, one must be careful, as too much heat can weaken the stone and hinder the chip suction.

 Finally, we note the presence of the feedback coils.
 Not all cutting systems are equipped with a feedback circuit, which is very important for monitoring the signal as it arrives at the cutter head.